 Next, you can book a climb up to the Sydney Harbor Bridge.
 It is surely an adventurous climb, plus it will give you that adrenaline rush going.
 The views at the top will leave you speechless.
 However, the climbing tour is quite pricey, so, since we are talking about a budget trip, you can cross the bridge on foot instead as an option.
 It’s FREE of charge to do so!
 It offers the same stunning views as well as amazing Social Media-worthy photos!

 Day 3 – Take a tranquil cruise at the Harbor

 If you were to pick a ferry to Manly, it is a great way to spend your day for sure.
-It is home to Shelly Beach and here, it is a renowned place for snorkeling!
-Navigate to the Cockatoo Island, you will be welcomed with an Island full of historic that provides amazing views overlooking the Sydney Harbor.
+It is home to Shelly Beach and here, it is a renowned place for snorkelling!
+Navigate to Cockatoo Island, you will be welcomed with an Island full of history that provides amazing views overlooking the Sydney Harbor.

 Day 4 – Explore the Australian Wildlife and Nature

 As we are all aware, Australia is famous for having rare and unique wildlife.
 From the koalas and kangaroos to platypus, wombats, and Tasmanian devils, Australian wildlife will keep you in awe.
 Head over to Taronga Zoo, It is only a quick ferry ride located across the harbour from Circular Quay.
 This is Australia’s most popular zoo.
 You will get to adore thousands of bizarre and native Australian animals.
 A ferry ride along with a zoo pass for an adult will cost AUD45 which is reasonable for an ultimate wildlife experience.
 If the Taronga Zoo is not enough, you can also visit the Featherdale Wildlife Park in the west of Sydney.
 Depending on your time schedule, it is your call.

 Day 5 – Head over to the beach and experience the SUN!